wooey/Wooey/docs/digitalocean.rst

     SESSION_COOKIE_SECURE = True
     CSRF_COOKIE_SECURE = True

-Finally I then added HTTP authentication, there is a good tutorial on this [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-http-authentication-with-nginx-on-ubuntu-12-10).
+Finally I then added HTTP authentication, there is a good tutorial on this `here
+<https://www.digitalocean.com/community/tutorials/how-to-set-up-http-authentication-with-nginx-on-ubuntu-12-10>`_.
 You only need to reach the first part of step 3, adding the `auth_basic` lines to your HTTPs block.

 Here's an example of what my final Nginx setup file in `/etc/nginx/sites-available/django` looked like: